-Both Alternatives A and B would authorize the BLM to gather horses and remove excess wild horses to achieve low AML, and to maintain the AML through maintenance gathers while implementing fertility control for the next 10 years following the start date of the initial gather.
+Both Proposed Action and Alternative A would authorize the BLM to gather horses, remove excess wild horses to achieve low AML, and to maintain the AML through maintenance gathers while implementing population control measures for the next 10 years following the start date of the initial gather.
+Alternative B would be the same as the Proposed Action and Alternative A, but with no population control measures employed.

 The primary gather techniques would be the helicopter-drive and water/bait trapping.
 The use of roping from horseback could also be used when necessary.
 Multiple, temporary gather sites (traps) would be used to gather wild horses both from within and outside the boundaries of the HMAs within the Complex.
 In addition to public lands, private property may be utilized for gather sites and temporary holding facilities (with the landowner's permission) if necessary, to ensure accessibility and/or based on prior disturbance.
 Use of private land would be subject to Standard Operating Procedures (SOPs) and to the written approval/authorization of the landowner.
-Refer to the SIR at 6.0 for the SOPs.
+Refer to the SIR at Chapter 6.0 for the SOPs.